numirias/firefed/README.md

 Firefed is a command-line tool to inspect Firefox profiles.
 It can extract saved passwords, preferences, addons, history and more.
 You may use it for forensic analysis, to audit your config for insecure settings or just to quickly extract some data without starting up the browser.

-(Note that Firefed is currently under development.)
+(Note that Firefed is currently under development and not all features work seamlessly yet.)

 ## Installation